umedard/front-end-recruitment-task/level-2/README.md

 # Task

-Entry level task is based on HTML, CSS (SCSS), Bootstrap 4 boilerplate.
+Middle level task is based on HTML, CSS (SCSS), Bootstrap 4 boilerplate.

-HTML code is located in `index.html`, which dynamically fetch Bootstrap 4 dependencies from a CDN.
-Image assets are located in `images` directory.
-Any changes to CSS should be placed within `assets/custom.scss` and custom JS code within `assets/custom.js`.
-Furthermore, if you want to place somewhere SCSS variables, use file `variables/variables.scss`.
+HTML code is located in `index.html`.
+Bootstrap 4 is partially loaded from the CDN (JS dependencies), and partially compiled out of SCSS package.

+All styling related code should be placed within `assets/custom.scss`, this is where Bootstrap SCSS dependencies are located as well.
+Custom JS should be placed within `assets/custom.js`.

 **Requirements**